Infrared sauna, pool, special art, stunning rooms

-Drinks: The two most popular teas are the home made spiced Chai tea and the Tibetan salty butter tea.
+Drinks: The two most popular teas are the homemade spiced Chai and the Tibetan salty butter tea.
 They serve these in traditional Tibetan wooden teacups, as Tibetan folklore states that “drinking tea from a wooden cup makes you handsome, popular and wise!”
-Also on offer: an excellent range of imported organic black, white and green teas, fruit infusions and flavoured rooibos teas that are sourced from truly organic suppliers who uphold fair-trade principles.
-Fresh herb teas and infusions from herbs, such as rose geranium, lemon geranium and lemon grass, are also on offer and are sourced from an on-site organic garden.
+Also on offer is an excellent range of imported organic black, white and green teas, fruit infusions and flavoured rooibos teas that are sourced from truly organic suppliers who uphold fair-trade principles.
+Fresh herb teas and infusions from herbs, such as rose geranium, lemon geranium and lemongrass, are also on offer and are sourced from an on-site organic garden.

 2 Harrington Road | Seaforth | Simon’s Town | +27 (0)21 786 1544

 Daily afternoon tea served from 8:30am – 5pm.
 The high tea is served for groups of 20 or more so gather your friends and let that tea sink in.

 Drinks: Dilmah teas with a variety of flavours to choose from, including Ceylon, Earl Grey, peppermint, chamomile, Green tea and ginger, are ready and waiting to be sipped.